pkriens/pkriens.github.io/_posts/2018-01-17_TensorFlow.md

 ## Testing

 Clearly this network will return a value but it will be random because we've initialized the weight and the bias to random numbers.
-However, from an infrastructure it is nice to get a short test case.
+No training has taken place.
+However, from an infrastructure point of view it is nice to get a short test case.

 In the shell we can now create a simple network and ask for the activation.

-	>Network n = new Network(2,1)
+	> Network n = new Network(2,1)
 	n ==> Network@63440df3
 	> n.input.activate( FloatMatrix.valueOf("1;1") )
 	$33 ==> [0.838629]
 	> n.input.activate( FloatMatrix.valueOf("1;0") )
 	$34 ==> [0.715076]

 Clearly not very useful values!
 But that was to be expected since we've not trained the network yet.
 However, we know that at least we got the matrix dimensions right since there is no exception.
+(That did take some effort!)

 ## Training a Network

 To train the network we need provide inputs and the expected outputs.
 A training algorithm will then adjust the weights W and the biases b.
 As always, there are many ways to skin a cat.
-The TensorFlow library has many different algorithms that implement different training algorithms.
+The TensorFlow library has many different algorithms that implement different training algorithms but they are all implemented in Python.

-However, in this example we use a _back propagation_ algorithm.
-This means that we predict a value just like with the `activate` method.
+In this example we use a _back propagation_ algorithm since it is pretty straightforward.

+Back propagation means that we predict a value just like with the `activate` method.
 However, when we are at the last Middle Layer, we calculate an error δ.
-(Just showing off I can use Unicode characters!.)  δ is a vector of shape (#out x 1).
-I.e. we have an error fvalue or each separate neuron in δ.
-To calculate  δ we need a _cost_ function whose value depens on how far off we are from the goal.
+(Unicode characters are great!), a vector of shape (#out x 1).
+I.e. we have an error value for each separate neuron in δ.

+To calculate  δ we need a _cost_ function whose value depends on how far off we are from the goal, the expected value.
 We then try to find a change in W and b that moves us to a place that has a (slightly) lower cost.
-It is a bit like being on a n-dimensional plane and for each dimension you try to make a tiny little step _down_ until you reach the lowest place.
+It is a bit like being on a n-dimensional plane and for each dimension you try to make a tiny little step _down_ until you finally reach the lowest place.
 Visually for 2 dimensions it is a valley.
-Consider you're somewhere on the slopes, then as long as you go a little bit down in the left and right direction you should get to the lowest point in the valley.
+Consider you're somewhere on the slopes, then as long as you go a little bit down in the left and right direction you should get to the lowest point in the valley finally.

 ![image](http://neuralnetworksanddeeplearning.com/images/valley.png)

-If x is the input vector from the training set and y(x) is the last a vector in the network for x then a cost function that works well for our network is (a' is the calculated output value, the input value for the _next_ layer):
+If x is the input vector from a training set and y(x) is the desired value then a cost function that works well for our network is (a' is the calculated output value, the input value for the _next_ layer):

 	C(a') = ( y(x) - a' )^2

 Clearly, we've reached 0 cost when y(x) = a.
 The trick now is to change W and b in such a way the error _decreases_ in a controlled way.
 The algorithm that is used here is called _gradient descent_.
-For each neuron, it calculates where it is on the cost curve and then tries to establish the direction to move to that makes the cost less, preferably zero.
+For each neuron, it calculates where it is on the cost curve and then tries to establish the direction to move the weights and bias to that makes the cost a bit less so we end up at zero cost.

 How does it know that direction?
-Well, it can derive the cost function and see what the direction of the curve is at the point it is for any value of C(a').
-If the derivative is positive at a' then we want a' to be a bit smaller so we move left on the cost curve, if the derivative is negative, we should move to the right and we therefore want a' to increase a tad.
+Well, it can _derive_ the cost function and see what the direction of the curve is for the current value C(a').
+If the derivative is positive at a' (curve goes up) then we want a' to be a bit smaller so we move left and thus down on the cost curve, if the derivative is negative (line curves down), we should move to the right and we therefore want a' to increase a tad.
 Remember your calculus?

 ![image](https://user-images.githubusercontent.com/200494/35147359-95607770-fd0e-11e7-8bbb-0e9183d959af.png)

 The derivative of `( y(x) - a' )^2` on `a'` is  `2( y(x) - a') ~ y(x) - a'`.
 We can ignore the constant 2 since we're looking for the direction to move, not an absolute value.
-We therefore define the derived cost of a':
+We therefore define the derived cost of a' when we know the predicted value a' and the expected value x:

 	ΔC = a' - y(x)

 However!
 We're not there.
-The sigmoid function σ could throw another wrench in our calculations since it could negate the direction.
+The sigmoid function σ could throw another wrench in our calculations since it could also reverse the direction.
 I.e. a positive change in W might be turned into a negative change by the neuron function we use.
+(Not for the sigmoid, but it _could_ for another function.)
 We therefore must also calculate the derivative of the σ function and multiply this with ΔC to make sure we actually move in the desired direction when we change W and b.
 Therefore:

 	ΔC = a' - y(x)
 	Δa = Δσ(z)
 	δ = ΔC x Δa   // NOT a matrix multiplication but multiplies per row, like δ[i] = ΔC[i] x Δa[i]

-To ensure that we make small steps so that we do not overshoot local minima in our cost valley or start to oscillate, we have a learning factor η.
+To ensure that we make small steps so that we do not overshoot local minima in our cost valley, or start to oscillate, we have a factor η.
 This is small value that controls the learning rate.
-The higher the bigger the steps down the cost valley but the easier it overshoots.
-I.e. a step could become so big that you step across the valley.
+The higher this factor η, the bigger the steps down the cost valley but the easier it will overshoot.
+I.e. a step could become so big that you step across the bottom of the valley straight to the other side.

 The sign of δ now ensures that any change we make to W and b will actually move us in the right direction to lower the cost function.
 The actual value is not so relevant because we cannot make big steps anyway.
-Each training step should only marginally modify W and b, it is the repetition and all the other samples that then statistically (well stochastically) moves the W and b to values that move the output so that the cost decreases.
-We therefore multiple our changes with a smal value, the training value η.
-This value must make sure each sample only has a small influence on the total outcome for all samples.
+Each training step should only marginally modify W and b, it is the repetition and all the other samples that then statistically (well stochastically) moves the W and b to values so that the cost decreases.

 We now can calculate the delta to W and b.
 For W we multiple the error with the input because the weights are multiplied.
 For b we just add the error since the bias is only an offset.